kkeeth/riox/README.md

 # API

-Register the store in central dispatch, where store is a `observable()`.
+Register the store in central dispatch, where store is a `observable()` method of `@riotjs/observable`.
 Generally, all stores should be created and registered before the Riot app is mounted.

 ```javascript
 // Base usage